Posted in Blogging Marin on Thursday, January 9, 2020 by MCVB Staff

 By Joe Kukura

-The sleek, new Sonoma-Marin Area Rail Transit (SMART) system is a chic and very easy way to get around in Marin County.
-Its shiny, ultramodern green trains just hit the tracks last summer, and their plush reclining seats, full tables, and snack bars with wine and craft beer have redefined public transit with a Marin County sense of cool.
+The sleek Sonoma-Marin Area Rail Transit (SMART) system has been a chic and very easy way to get around in Marin County.
+But now, its shiny, ultramodern green trains just added the final two Marin stopovers this past month with Larkspur and Downtown Novato.
+The plush reclining seats, full tables, and snack bars with wine and craft beer has redefined public transit with a Marin County sense of cool.
 But the best thing about the SMART train line isn’t the trains themselves, but the things you can do and the places you can go while avoiding traffic and leaving the driving to someone else.

 The popular Clipper cards used all over the San Francisco Bay Area are valid for affordable SMART travel, and you can get to the SMART train from San Francisco using the Golden Gate Transit system.
 Bikes are allowed on SMART trains too, as there is a systemwide pedestrian and bike path parallel to the tracks to help you explore even more.